botify-labs/botify-integration-google-sheets/README.md

 ```

 ### Aggregate Analysis URLs data;
-The function `BotifyAPI.fetchUrlsAggs` display the latest analyses in a given tab name.
+The function `BotifyAPI.fetchUrlsAggs` performs an aggregation on URLs of a given analyses and prints result in a tab.

 The following script compute compute the number of URLS and the average number of internal follow inlinks for compliant/not compliant active URLs.
 And display result in the tab 'Insights';
 ```JS